mrdrozdov/MultimodalGame/README.md

 Research Ideas:

 - Add a competing agent.
+- Add variable length messages.
+- Analyze the semantic content of messages.
 - Can we extract image attributes in an unsupervised way using this setup?
 If Angeliki's idea works, then maybe yes!

 ## Building the Datasets